White-shouldered fairywren: Taxonomy and systematics

 The white-shouldered fairywren was first described by the German naturalist Adolf Bernhard Meyer in 1874.
 It is one of eleven species in the genus Malurus and is most closely related to a pair of Australian species, the red-backed and white-winged fairywrens, with which it makes up a phylogenetic clade.
 These three species were termed the bicoloured wrens by ornithologist Richard Schodde, and are notable for their lack of head patterns and ear tufts, and their uniform black or blue plumage with contrasting shoulder or wing colour.
 They replace each other geographically across northern Australia and New Guinea.

 Its species name is derived from the Latin words albus "white" and scapulae "shoulder-blades".
 Alternative names for the white-shouldered fairywren include the black-and-white fairywren, black-and-white wren, black-and-white wren-warbler and white-shouldered wren.

 Subspecies

-Six geographically isolated subspecies are currently recognized.
+Six geographically isolated subspecies are currently recognised.
 They are differentiated by the differences in female plumage as the males of all six are indistinguishable.